AT&T Blasts Google for Possible FCC Violations

 Google Voice has claimed for itself a significant advantage over providers offering competing services.
 By openly flaunting the call blocking prohibition that applies to its competitors, Google is acting in a manner inconsistent with the spirit, if not the letter, of the FCC’s fourth principle contained in its Internet Policy Statement.
 Ironically, Google is also flouting the so-called ‘fifth principle of non-discrimination’ for which Google has so fervently advocated.

-, Richard Whitt, Google's Washington Telecom and Media Counsel admitted that Google does block some of these calls.
+In a blog post, Richard Whitt, Google's Washington Telecom and Media Counsel admitted that Google does block some of these calls.
 The reason is as I outlined above: some of these rural carriers charge egregious rates, and Google has chosen to block these.
 He added the follow differences between Google and traditional telecoms: